louiewhw/CPSC5830_Capstone/README.md

 ## Dataset

 Our data requires that both ADSB and Flight schedule datasource to have the 'ICAO' code and departure and arrival times to be able to join the datasets together.
-The data must also correspond to the exact dates from both datasets, with ample attribute fill-rates.​
+The data must also correspond to the exact dates from both datasets, with ample attribute fill-rates.

 **ADSB Observations Dataset: Flight tracking data**